The committee controls and manages the affairs of the society, and consists of the office-bearers and 3 – 5 ordinary

 To be elected to a position of ordinary member on the committee, individuals must hold provisional, regular, or life membership.
 To be elected to an office-bearer position on the committee, individuals must hold regular or life membership.

-The current committee of the ASFDE Inc. was elected at the annual general meeting held in Canberra on the 24th of May 2018.
+The current committee of the ASFDE Inc. was elected at the annual general meeting held in Sydney on the 9th of May 2019.